allanchangcl/kubernetes-cluster/README.md

 ## Network Access
 We need to provide Internet Access to pods deployed in Kubernetes cluster.
 We have to configure the network without a loadBalancer which are normally provided by cloud hosting solutions and in this setup, we do not have a loadBalancer.

-To do so we will install Traefik, an edge router (reverse proxy, loadBalancer) using Helm (kubernetes packaga manager).
+To do so we will install Traefik, an edge router (reverse proxy, loadBalancer) using Helm (kubernetes package manager).
 Helm simplifies the installation comparing to using kubectl.

 ### Install Helm
 Update the traefik.yaml which your settings.
 Generate htpasswd and replace